llpeterson/direct/access.md

 standard defined by the 3GPP (3rd Generation Partnership Project).
 Even though its name has "3G" in it, the 3GPP continues to define the standard for 4G and 5G, each of which corresponds to a release of the standard.
-Release 15, which is now available, is considered the demarcation point between 4G and 5G.
-Moreover, this standard is a fairly high-level specification, defining a set of requirements but leaving signifcant latitude in how the standard is implmented.
-For example, LTE, which stands for *Long-Term Evolution*, is the implementation many people associate with 4G.
+Release 15, which is now published, is considered the demarcation point between 4G and 5G.
+By another name, this sequence of releases and generations is called LTE, which stands for *Long-Term Evolution*.
+The main takeaway is that while standards are published as a sequence of discrete releases, the industry as a whole is now on a fairly well-defined evolutionary path known as LTE.

-We use LTE as an example to get a sense of how the RAN works.
+There are three highlights of LTE's air interface for 4G.
+First, it uses a different multiplexing scheme for downlink and uplink traffic.
-There are three highlights.
-First, LTE uses a different multiplexing scheme for downlink and upslink traffic, with a fraction of the licensed band allocated to each.
-Second, for downlink traffic (from BBU to UE), LTE uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which combines frequence-division multiplexing (carving the downlink frequency band into multiple sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
+Second, for downlink traffic (from BBU to UE), LTE uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which intuitively combines frequence-division multiplexing (carving the downlink frequency band into multiple overlapping sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
 Giving the BBU two degrees of freedom improves its ability to squeeze the most capacity out of limited bandwidth allocated to it.
 Third, for uplink traffic (from UE to BBU), LTE uses SC-FDMA (Single Carrier, Frequence-Division Multiple Access).
-The main advantage of SC-FDMA over OFDMA is that it takes less power to transmit, which in the uplink direction, reduces the workload on the limited batteries in our cellphones.
+The main advantage of SC-FDMA over OFDMA is that it takes less power to transmit, which in the uplink direction, reduces the workload on the limited battery capacity in our cellphones.